-The Australian Falcon story certainly doesn’t end with the XE and XF — it continues through the current FG series [Author’s note: which sadly will be discontinued in 2016] — but we’ll draw the curtain there, leaving the rest for another day.
+The Australian Falcon story certainly doesn’t end with the XE and XF — it continues through the current FG series [Author’s note: which sadly was discontinued in 2016] — but we’ll draw the curtain there, leaving the rest for another day.

 Thanks to their racing pedigree and movie career, second- and third-generation Falcons continue to enjoy an avid following.
 Never produced in large numbers, authentic examples of the performance models are particularly sought after even among a few ambitious overseas collectors — reader John Cox recently spotted an XC Cobra in Pensacola, Florida, of all places.
 Some fans have settled for clones, converted from 500s and Fairmonts with varying degrees of accuracy.
 There are probably as many ersatz GTs on the road today as Ford ever built.